Updated MEAN Contact Manager

-I wrote a fewarticlespreviously about a Contact Manager that I've put together using the MEAN stack.
-It has been an interesting project but unfortunately the previous version was broken as I used an rc version of AngularJS as well as an older version of Angular-UI.
-I got a few e-mails from you guys about how the project does not work and following the instructions on GitHub just wouldn't work.
-Unfortunately these claims were all correct and I had to spend this last weekend fixing the various issues and I have also made sure that it works with the latest version of AngularJS and Angular-UI (at least at the time of the writing of this article).
+I wrote a few articles previously about a Contact Manager built with the MEAN stack.
+Fun project, but the previous version was broken.
+I’d used an rc version of AngularJS and an older version of Angular-UI.
+Several of you emailed me saying the project wouldn’t run even after following the GitHub instructions.
+Those reports were all correct.
+I spent last weekend fixing the issues and making sure everything works with the latest AngularJS and Angular-UI (at least at the time of writing).

-In light of the above, I give you the latest version of the MEAN Contact Manager - the source code is available on GitHub along with the installation instructions.
+So here’s the latest version of the MEAN Contact Manager.
+The source code is on GitHub along with the installation instructions.

-There are a few change compared with the other version - changes that mostly relate to how Angular-UI uses the Bootstrap modals now.
+A few things changed compared with the older version, mostly around how Angular-UI handles Bootstrap modals now.

-Once we have included all the necessary pre-requisite scripts that Angular-UI needs to use, we can declare a template inside our HTML file
+Once you’ve included all the prerequisite scripts that Angular-UI needs, you can declare a template inside your HTML file:

 <script src="/components/angular/angular.js"></script>